alienator88/slacky-dark/readme.md

 *For quick/easy install on Windows, check the **Automated Install** section at the bottom.
 ```

-Find the Slack application directory as follows:
+1. Find the Slack application directory as follows:
 * Windows: `%homepath%\AppData\Local\slack\`
 * Mac: `/Applications/Slack.app/Contents/`
 * Linux: `/usr/lib/slack/`

-**NOTE**: This only works on the Slack desktop app in Windows.
-The UWP store app does not generate the files the same way.
+**NOTE**: You can do this to the Windows Store UWP Slack app as well, but it's recommended to use the Desktop version.
+If you want to go the UWP route, give yourself access to the following hidden folder `C:\Program Files\WindowsApps\`.
+The instructions below can be followed in this folder pretty much the same as the ones above.

-Open the most recent version folder (Ex. app-3.1.0).
+2. Open the most recent version folder (Ex. app-3.1.0).

-Navigate to: `\resources\app.asar.unpacked\src\static` and edit the file `ssb-interop.js`.
+3. Navigate to: `\resources\app.asar.unpacked\src\static` and edit the file `ssb-interop.js`.

-At the very bottom of the file, add the following code:
+4. At the very bottom of the file, add the following code:

 ```javascript
 document.addEventListener('DOMContentLoaded', function() {